Deci-AI/super-gradients/documentation/source/KD.md

 ### KD Losses

-Currently, [KDLogitsLoss](https://github.com/Deci-AI/super-gradients/blob/12a4e53a96e8608409100b5ef83971157518434b/src/super_gradients/training/losses/kd_losses.py#L15) is the only in SGs KD losses bank, but more is to come.
+Currently, [KDLogitsLoss](https://github.com/Deci-AI/super-gradients/blob/12a4e53a96e8608409100b5ef83971157518434b/src/super_gradients/training/losses/kd_losses.py#L15) is currently the only supported loss function in SGs KD losses bank, but more is to come.
 Note that during KD training, the `KDModule` outputs (which are of `KDOutput` instance) are passed to the loss's forward method as predictions.

 ## Knowledge Distillation Training in SG: Checkpoints